a picture of a tidy bunch of asparagus used to elaborate on the health benefits and uses

 Neuroprotective potential– In a mouse model study, an aqueous extract of 200 mg/kg and 1000 mg/kg was given for one month.
 The results recorded were improved cognition (i.e., improved recall), lower levels of amyloid and tau proteins, and apoptosis markers like caspase-3.
 An increase of heat shock proteins in the hippocampus nodded to the likely mechanism of action of preventing protein aggregation and reducing the apoptosis cascade.

 NB: Eating large amounts of asparagus can cause bloating and diarrhea.
-If using extracts, use under the supervision of a physician and always avoid concomitant use with antihypertensives and anticoagulants due to its mild diuretic and vitamin K content.
+If using extracts, use under the supervision of a physician and always avoid concomitant use with antihypertensives and anticoagulants due to their mild diuretic and vitamin K content.

 Comments